apt-upgrade Fails, But the Database is Running

 To overcome this, the timeout needs to be increased.
 This can be achieved as follows:

-• On systems where systemd is not enabled/supported: The timeout can be increased by setting MYSQLD_STARTUP_TIMEOUT either directly in the script or via the command line.
-In MariaDB 10.1.13 and later versions, the init script also sources /etc/default/mariadb, so it can also be used to set MYSQLD_STARTUP_TIMEOUT to persistently change the startup timeout.
-The default timeout has been increased from 30s to 60s in MariaDB 10.1.13.
+* On systems where `systemd` is not `enabled/supported`: The timeout can be increased by setting `MYSQLD_STARTUP_TIMEOUT` either directly in the script or via the command line.
+The init script also sources `/etc/default/mariadb`, so it can also be used to set `MYSQLD_STARTUP_TIMEOUT` to persistently change the startup timeout.